st-matskevich/local-wake/README.md

 - Consider using VAD for audio preprocessing
 - Consider using noise suppression for audio preprocessing
 - Perform accuracy testing
-- Update scripts output to make it easily parsable
 - Remove `tensorflow_hub` and load model from local files to allow completely offline usage

 ## Built with